Market Advisory Committee Review

 Stage 3: WEM Amending Rules and MAC Constitution changes

-The Review is supported by an independent consultant, who is responsible for carry out the Stage 1 of the Review in consultation with MAC members, other Market Participants and other key stakeholders through surveys and one-to-one consultations.
+The Review was supported by an independent consultant, who was responsible for Stage 1 of the Review in consultation with MAC members, other Market Participants and other key stakeholders through surveys and one-to-one consultations.

-ACIL Allen has been engaged by the Coordinator to undertake Stage 1 of the Review, and recommend any changes necessary.
+ACIL Allen was engaged by the Coordinator to undertake Stage 1 of the Review, and recommend any changes necessary.
+The window for submitting feedback closed at 5:00pm (AWST) on 31 May 2024.

-ACIL Allen’s Consultation Paper was published 6 May 2024 and sets out the initial recommendation and observations on the Review.
+ACIL Allen’s Consultation Paper was published 6 May 2024 and set out the initial recommendation and observations on the Review.